[Abridged summary of localites visited and species observed collected follows.]

 Oyster clumps ytaken from N side of bay (boulders) & broken up to extract animals boring within crevices.
 Oyster zone on SE & E side of Bay (rocky reef) examined oyster xone about 2' wide - not very thick on SE & E side - thicker outside bay on same reef & on N & NE side - oysters wqere sculptured though eroded as adults.
 Large semo-spined chiton, small greenish granular chiton, few ellobiid, small brown & yellowish starfish (noth on rock & on oysters), limpets large (Patellid?), small 1 sp on ?1 sp off oysters, ribbed mussels, Septifer, Peanut worms, Lithophagids, Leptonids (many), Fossarids (few), mid-sized grey fine-ribbed barnacle only where water rough, Sihponarians on rocks (small), Stomatellids dark deep, Isognomonids, Pinnothaerid crab inside oyster.

 DI3/1? - Intertidal above oysters; Melaraphe above splash zone of blue green algae.
 Nodilittorina (granosa?) in blue green algal zone.
-Large semipspined chiton - few small greensih granular chiton, especially low down & in depressions. vv few ellobiids (brown yellowish stripe - small - on rock) vv few Nerita atrata, small Siphonarians.
+Large semipspined chiton - few small greensih granular chiton, especially low down & in depressions. vv few ellobiids (brown c yellowish stripe - small - on rock) vv few Nerita atrata, small Siphonarians.

 Saturday 8-ii-80